Lithill/Brain-Worms/README.md

 1.
 	1. Expected behaviour: Initial alert box does not accept any input that isn't a letter
-   2. Actual bevahiour: Initial alert box accepts ### as a value
+   2. Actual behaviour: Initial alert box accepts ### as a value
    3. Solution: Build in a function that checks for letters only

 2.
 	1. Expected behaviour: Worm animations always smooth
-   2. Actual bevahiour: Sometimes animations stop halfway through the animation and disapear
+   2. Actual behaviour: Sometimes animations stop halfway through the animation and disapear

 ```JavaScript
    function pickWorm () {